LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 tags: ["OpenCV","Webapp","Streamlit"]
 description: "Learn how to build a quick webapp using streamlit in python and integrating it with an OpenCV project"
 ---
+# Create a webapp using OpenCV and Streamlit in python

 In this blog, we are gonna see how easy it is to convert an OpenCV project into a webapp that you can showcase it to the public.
 We are gonna use a library called streamlit.
-Using streamlit we can easily build a web user interface using the beautiful language called python.
-Yes, you heard it right, no html, css, javascript required.
-Just pure python!.
+Using streamlit we can easily build a web user interface in python.
+Yes, you heard it right, no html, css or javascript required.
+Just pure python!:)

-## Before You Get Started
+### Before You Get Started
-This tutorial assumes you have:
+**This tutorial assumes you have:**

-*   Basic knowlege of what OpenCV is.
+*   You are comfortable with using basic [OpenCV](https://opencv.org/) functions.
-*   Basic knowledge about python.
+*   You are comfortable with coding in python.

-So lets get started.
+So let's get started.
-### Step 1: Install necessary packages
+### First let's install the dependencies

-Lets install OpenCV and stremlit using pip.
-We would also need Pillow, another image libary.
+Let's install OpenCV and stremlit using pip.
+We would also need Pillow, another image library.

 ```py
 pip install opencv-python streamlit Pillow
 ```

-### Step 2: Lets review a small OpenCV project
+### Now let's review a small OpenCV project

 ```py
 import cv2